-Forez region.
-Chaillon was a name for a person who lived in Forez.
+The first known use of Chaillon as a surname occurred in the Forez region of France.
+Chaillon was originally a name for a person who lived in Forez.

 Early Origins of the Chaillon family

-Forez, a former province of France, now part of the modern Loire, the Haute-Loire and Puy-de-Dôme départements, where the family was established in early times.
+The surname Chaillon was first found in Forez, a former province of France, now part of the modern Loire, the Haute-Loire, and Puy-de-Dôme départements, where the family was established in early times.

 Early History of the Chaillon family